Fast-iTPN: Integrally Pre-Trained Transformer Pyramid Network with Token Migration: Conclusion

-In this paper, we present an integral framework for pre-training hierarchical vision transformers.
-The core contribution lies in a unified formulation that uses a feature pyramid for both reconstruction and recognition, so that the transfer gap between pre-training and fine-tuning is maximally reduced.
-Besides, a masked feature modeling (MFM) task is designed to complement masked image modeling (MIM) for a better optimization of the feature pyramid.
+We proposed an integrated framework for pre-training hierarchical vision transformers.
+The core contribution lies in a unified formulation that uses a feature pyramid for both reconstruction and recognition so that the transfer gap between pre-training and fine-tuning is maximally reduced.
+Besides, a masked feature modeling (MFM) task is designed to complement masked image modeling (MIM) to better optimize the feature pyramid.
 The pre-trained iTPNs report superior recognition in a few popular visual recognition tasks.
-Our work clearly enlightens a future direction -- designing a unified framework for upstream and downstream visual representation learning. { }
+We further updated iTPN to Fast-iTPN, an enhanced and more efficient representation model tailored for downstream tasks.
+Our work clearly enlightens a future direction -- designing a unified framework for upstream and downstream visual representation learning.